zsparal/api-documentation/source/reference/v2/refunds-api/get-payment-refund.rst

    :collapse: true

    An object containing information relevant to a refund issued for a *split payment*.
-To learn more about split payments, please refer to the :doc:`Mollie Connect overview </connect/overview>`.
+To learn more about split payments, refer to the :doc:`Mollie Connect overview </connect/overview>`.

    .. parameter:: amount
       :type: amount object